 Saturday racing is the mainstay focus of ITV Racing’s coverage.

 The exact format of the Saturday show depends on the day’s cards.
-Ed Chamberlain and the other main presenters will head to whichever is considered to be the biggest meeting, where the shows tipster take us through the betting card, shown live in the UK and dissected by the pundits.
+Ed Chamberlain and the other main presenters will head to whichever is considered to be the biggest meeting, where the shows tipster take us through the Coral connect card, shown live in the UK and dissected by the pundits.

 ITV Racing Cheltenham